nameless-and-blameless/TAG/reports/MOAB.md

-> **NOTE**
-> This is an incomplete report; it's posted incomplete in an effort to save lives.
-The scenario is not hypothetical; it is planned and will be carried out.

 # Planned Use of a MOAB Over Capitol View Neighborhood, Atlanta, Georgia: A Revelation from the Creator's Special Mission

 ## Overview